 This issue led me to a further concern about personal identity: if we are to believe then that there are an infinite number of parallel universes in which you are at all times deciding contradictory things (leaving/staying, fighting/fleeing, lying/telling the truth, etc.) and thus being many different conceivable beings (a painter, a policeman, a serial killer, a victim, etc. - although the probability of each is more or less high), then how can we even say that they are all alternative versions of “you”?
 Isn’t there a point where the lump of matter that is “you” in this world is rearranged in such a way that it is no longer “you” in another?
 Or is one atom a big-enough difference to say it's not "you" anymore?

 This comes back to my earlier point about character arcs in storytelling: if after the same past, a character is split in two and each version makes a series of different decisions, how can we say we were dealing with the same person to begin with; if all alternative possible options become reality in some world or another, then doesn’t that in some way void the whole idea of identity?
 For instance, if in world A I follow my moral motives and decide to stay with my fiancée, but in world B I yield to temptation and decide to leave her, then what does that say of the person I was moments before making the decision?
 Was I strong or weak in the face of temptation?
 Was I a man of my word or not?
 What kind of person was I?
 You may be thinking: well, that isn’t a question that was settled at that moment, it is precisely through your actions that you form yourself in one way or another and thus create and reveal yourself at the same time to be who you are.
 I agree with this, but then the “many worlds” interpretation voids this explanation completely, because if we do all possible things in some world or another, then we are essentially everyone at once, and thus no-one in particular.
 The definition of character comes from early Greek, kharakter, which means a stamping tool and carried the early sense of a distinctive mark.
 The definition of character is thus to be able to describe, to distinguish, to identify – if you could potentially do everything, then you have no character left to be reliably described by.
-Just like the value of something is proportional to its scarcity, so to with character: if you are the kind of person who could really do both things, then you are less of a particular kind of person, and therefore in a way you have less value as an individual.
+Just like the value of something is proportional to its scarcity, so too with character: if you are the kind of person who could really do both things, then you are less of a particular kind of person, and therefore in a way you have a less defined identity.
 Scary stuff.